hypertrack/quickstart-android/README.md

 #### Step 2.
 Create HyperTrack User & Start Tracking
 The next thing that you need to do is to create a HyperTrack user.
 More details about the function [here](https://docs.hypertrack.com/sdks/android/reference/user.html#getorcreate-user).

 When the user is created, we need to start tracking his location and activity.
 Call the following method to do so ```HyperTrack.startTracking()```.
-Refer [here](https://docs.hypertrack.com/sdks/android/reference/hypertrack.html#void-starttracking) for more detail
+Refer [here](https://docs.hypertrack.com/sdks/android/reference/hypertrack.html#void-starttracking) for more detail.

 ```java
 // Get User details, if specified